PriyankaJhaTheAnalyst/DataAnalystPortfolioProjects/README.md

 *To view these Tableau Dashboards, click on these hyperlinks, it will take you to my Tableau Public Profile.*

 - [x] Excel -
-  - Sales Superstore Sample : Sales Performance Dashboard.xlsx <br />
+  - Sales Superstore Sample : Sales Performance Dashboard <br />
-  - NetTRON Network Infrastructure Data : LOOKUP, INDEX, MATCH, SUMIFS.xlsx <br />
+  - NetTRON Network Infrastructure Data : LOOKUP, INDEX, MATCH, SUMIFS <br />
-  - Shipping Data : Pivot Tables, Pivot Chart, Slicers.xlsx <br />
+  - Shipping Data : Pivot Tables, Pivot Chart, Slicers <br />
   - Project Costing Model Data : Scenario Manager, Solver (Data Modeling)

 *Kindly download these Excel files from this repository and view it in Microsoft Excel.*